dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 Again, we see that while the model generally gets better at passing these tests during training, the performance is not always increasing.
+Also note that this plot is quite noisy, so in the sequel, we will show smoothed charts.
+\todo{describe smoothing in footnote?}

 ## Morally vs Technically Correct

+One explanation of why the model gets worse before it gets better is that the model first learns the concepts need to solve the task, then learns the language of python --- its syntax, static (under mypy), and dynamic semantics, and then both.
+\todo{cite something here. grokking, double descent, interp?}
+Let's make this more concrete.

 We say a model produces an answer that is "morally" (vs technically) correct if the code attempts to solve the problem asked of it.
 Each test case is paird with a